What is BOFU? Why It's Key to Closing Deals

 Smooth, professional purchasing experiences prevent last-minute friction.
 Proposal automation software can dramatically speed up this process.

-BOFU Marketing Strategies
+Effective BOFU Marketing Strategies That Convert

 Prospects who've visited pricing pages, viewed case studies, or spent significant time on your site signal BOFU intent.
 Retarget them with: